liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/01-enabling-workflow-at-the-service-layer.markdown

 You need to repeat the above steps to enable the service layer of the `Guestbook` entity to set the necessary status fields needed for workflow.
-Open `GuestbookLocalServiceImpl` and add the following line in the `addGuestbook` method, immediately following the current setter methods (e.g., `guestbook.setExpandoBridgeAttributes(serviceContext)`):
+Open `GuestbookLocalServiceImpl` and add the following line in the `addGuestbook` method, immediately after the current setter methods (e.g., `guestbook.setExpandoBridgeAttributes(serviceContext)`):

     guestbook.setStatus(WorkflowConstants.STATUS_DRAFT);